oorail/oorail-system/README.md

 |curl -X GET http://10.20.30.40/api/1/tm/0/speed/down|Slow down by speed steps|
 |curl -X GET http://10.20.30.40/api/1/tm/0/speed/up|Speed up by speed steps|

-If you want to use a web browser, just use the URLs above.
+If you want to use a web browser, just use the URLs above, but change 10.20.30.40 to the IP address displayed in the serial monitor for your ESP32 board.

 Note: The manufacturer profiles are intended to be starting points to play around with the system.
 You may need to modify the settings as some manufacturers vary loco to loco.